ILIAS-eLearning/ilias/docs/configuration/install.md

 The PHP packet manager Composer is necessary to download all external PHP dependencies and for php autoloading.
 Alternatively it can be obtained directly from [https://getcomposer.org/download/](https://getcomposer.org/download/).
-Composer may be optional when using the prepacked ILIAS from [https://github.com/ILIAS-eLearning/ILIAS/releases](https://github.com/ILIAS-eLearning/ILIAS/releases), but it is necessary for using plugins to rebuild the PHP autoload classmap.
+Composer may be optional when using the prepacked ILIAS from [Download & Releases](https://docu.ilias.de/go/pg/197851_35), but it is necessary when using plugins to rebuild the PHP autoload classmap.

 ```shell
 apt install apache2 libapache2-mod-php php php-gd php-xsl php-imagick php-curl php-mysql php-xmlrpc php-soap php-ldap composer